ElektraInitiative/libelektra/doc/tutorials/plugins.md

 - infos = Information about YAJL plugin is in keys below
 - infos/author = Markus Raab <elektra@libelektra.org>
 - infos/licence = BSD
+- infos/provides = storage/json
-- infos/needs =
+- infos/needs = directoryvalue
-- infos/provides = storage
+- infos/recommends = rebase comment type
 - infos/placements = getstorage setstorage
-- infos/recommends = rebase directoryvalue comment type
+- infos/status = maintained coverage unittest
 - infos/description = JSON using YAJL
 ```

+Every of these line represents a clause of the contract.
+All these clauses need to be present for every plugin.

-The information of these parts are limited to a single line.
+The information of clauses are limited to a single line, starting with
+`-` (so that the file renders nicely in Markdown), followed by the clause
+itself separated with `=`.
-Only for the description an unlimited amount of lines can be used (until
+Only for the description an unlimited amount of lines can be
-the end of the file).
+used (until the end of the file).

-For the meaning (semantics) of those entries, please refer to [contract specification](/doc/CONTRACT.ini).
+For the meaning (semantics) of these clauses, please refer to [contract specification](/doc/CONTRACT.ini).
+The only difference for filter plugins is that their `infos/provides` and `infos/placements` are different.

-The already said `generate_readme` will produce a list of Keys using the
+The already mentioned `generate_readme` will produce a list of Keys using the
 information in `README.md`.
 It would look like (for the third key):

 	keyNew ("system/elektra/modules/yajl/infos/licence",